MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 - SOC laboratories
 - Blue Team operations
+- Threat hunting and detection engineering
+- Malware analysis and post-execution inspection
 - DFIR investigations
-- Malware research
-- Detection engineering
-- Controlled and authorized test environments
+- Controlled and authorized environments

-Use in production environments is possible for inspection and visibility purposes, but all execution must comply with organizational security policies and applicable laws.
+Execution must always comply with organizational security policies and applicable laws.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-say which version and I will refine it precisely.
+* add a **Quick Start** section
+* or prepare a **professional disclaimer block** aligned with SOC and DFIR standards